mtumilowicz/designPatterns/README.md

 ### adapter
 * theory: `adapter` is used when we have two incompatible types and we want to have a communication between them.
-When one class relies on the interface that the other doesn't implement - `adapter` is a translator between them.
+When one class relies on the interface that the other does not implement - `adapter` is a translator between them.
 * example: We have two incompatible interfaces of the same purpose: one in english (`IPerson`), one in french (`IFrenchPerson`) - we integrate